-These horizontal veins in this rich chocolate brown limestone make striking countertops.
-Recommended for small indoor applications, Saint Pierre evolves from one block to another, making almost every slab unique.
+The horizontal veins in this rich chocolate brown limestone make a striking design statement.
+Recommended for indoor applications, Saint Pierre evolves from one block to another, making almost every slab unique.

 This gray-beige American limestone is treated as a marble, making it suitable for architectural and heritage projects, as well as for countertops.
 Because its wavy grain pattern evolves from one slab to another, every countertop is unique.

 It shows a more consistent grain pattern in a linear cut.

-The unique rustic look and industrial style of Alberene Soapstone has made it a designer choice since 1883.
-Its unusual thermal properties, closely-packed structure and homogeneity make it perfect for large spaces and heated flooring.
+The unique rustic look and industrial style of Alberene Soapstone have made it a designer choice since 1883.
+Its unusual thermal properties and closely-packed structure make it perfect for large spaces and heated flooring.

 This stone is heat and acid resistant.
 It’s as tough as it gets!